boomza654/codeLogger/README.md

 - Provide a debugging tool for language that has less debugging tool ( especially Bluespec and minispec) For educational purpose

 ## General Idea
-- We generate a code that basically add a printf statement to any point in the code that involve assigning variable/ state
+- We generate a code that basically add a printf statement to any point in the module code that
+   - Every start of the rule ( displaying Regsiters value and inputs)
+   - involve assigning variable/ state
+   - Branching taken for both If and Case Statement
+   - Scope Entering and exiting
 - TODO: Create a real debugger from those output
 ## Usage
 - add `bin` and `lib/antlr-4.7.2-complete.jar` to class path then run`java translator.Translator --help`